Relationships are under pressure

 And what is playing out in personal lives and public stages is also showing up in offices, teams, and communities.

-These aren’t problems of personality, performance or culture.
+These aren’t problems of personality or culture.
 They’re symptoms of poor social health.

 “Health is a state of complete physical, mental and social well-being”